Meet Sophie Marchand, AMFT

 Supervised By Doreen Maxwell, LMFT #41105

-Kathleen Graham M.A., Marriage and Family Therapist Intern #102894, Professional Clinical Counselor Intern #4534
+Kathleen Graham M.A., Marriage and Family Therapist Associate #102894, Professional Clinical Counselor Intern #4534

-Supervised by Doreen Maxwell MFT license number #41105
+Supervised by Doreen Maxwell LMFT license number #41105

 At times life can be filled with challenges and difficulties.
 Many people struggle with pain from the past or the present.
 I offer a safe place where individuals can work through their problems and gain a clearer understanding of themselves, who they are and what they desire.
 I support clients as they seek help in identifying what could bring greater meaning to their lives.
 Through these discoveries we can create hope for a deeper sense of satisfaction with life and in turn a stronger sense of well-being.